Sousho/saytex-lyx/README.md

-# SayTeX
+# SayTeX-LyX
-Speak math, get LaTeX!
+Speak math, get WYSIWYM formulae directly in your LyX editor!

 SayTeX is a tool for converting spoken math into LaTeX equations.